Sytm/waypoints/README.md

 `waypoints.command.statistics` - Allows the player to use the `/waypoints statistics` command

-`waypoints.command.import` - Allows the player to use the `/waypoints import` command
+`waypoints.command.reload` - Allows the player to use the `/waypoints reload` command

 `waypoints.command.scripting` - Allows the player to use the `/waypointsscript` command and get the UUID of waypoints